Getting started as a UX intern

 - Richard Branson

-If you are waiting until you have completed all of above, you might end up too late and wasting your time.
-If you at least started on those steps it will avoid you from being a baby to UX field.
+If you are waiting until you have completed all of the above, you might end up too late and wasting your time.
+If you at least start on those steps it will prevent you from being a baby in the UX field.

 As my first reference explains :